Bit-Apps-Pro/file-manager/readme.txt

 - Fix: Allowed Mime type.
 - Fix: Maximum allowed file size.

+- Fix: Allowed Mime type.
+- Fix: Maximum allowed file size.

 = 6.1 (25 May, 2023) =

+- Fix: File upload issue for non administrator if they have permission for upload.

 - Fix: File upload issue for non administrator if they have permission for upload.